hmunfru/fiware-sdc/doc/installation-guide.rst

 --------------------------------

-The SDC node needs to have PostgreSQL installed in service mode and a database created called SDC.
+The SDC node needs to have PostgreSQL installed in service mode and a database called SDC.
 For CentOS, these are the instructions:

 Firstly, it is required to install the PostgreSQL [http://wiki.postgresql.org/wiki/YUM_Installation\ ].